 A: During the period of the strictest restrictions, no group sport participation is permitted.
 Indoor and outdoor recreational facilities are closed.
 Individual activities at home or in open outdoor spaces are encouraged, such as bicycling or bodyweight exercises.

-During the period of transition measures, outdoor activities in small groups are optimal, and symptom screening should be completed prior to commencement.
-Spectators are discouraged, as is non-essential travel between communities for competition.
+CURRENT STAGE: During the period of transition measures, outdoor activities in small groups are optimal, and symptom screening should be completed prior to commencement.
+Spectators are not permitted, as is non-essential travel between communities for competition.
 Contact sports should not be taking place, nor should competitions between sports clubs.2

-CURRENT STAGE: As measures progressively loosen, indoor sports can cautiously resume, and group sizes may increase with no spectators, not surpassing a total of 50 individuals.
-Contact sports may resume between pairs or among small groups, and regional competition in cohorts is permitted.2 Travel is prohibited.
+As measures progressively loosen, indoor sports can cautiously resume, and group sizes may increase with limited spectators, not surpassing a total of 50 individuals.
+Contact sports may resume between pairs or among small groups, and regional competition in cohorts is permitted.2 Travel should be limited.
 Please see the first question for currently suspended activities.

 Q: What is a cohort in terms of returning to play?

-A: A sports cohort can consist of several teams (e.g. 4) that can play against each other.
+A: A sports cohort can consist of several teams (e.g. 4) that can play against each other once competition restrictions are lifted.
 While the cohort may contain more than 50 players, any game within the cohort model cannot exceed 50 individuals.2 Allowable cohort sizes depend on the level of contact involved in a sport.
 Size details are provided in the viaSport Return to Sport Guidelines for BC (Appendix H).2

 Q: I am a multi-sport athlete; can I be in multiple cohorts?